valdezpa09/homio/README.md

 "Off" when light is off,

-A horizontal slider (animated in) for brightness control when light is on.
+A horizontal slider for brightness control when light is on.

 my-slider-v2 must be installed via HACS or manually, and the resource must be included in your Lovelace configuration.

 ## **homio_thermostat**

-The homio_thermostat template brings smart control to your heating setup.
+The homio thermostat template brings smart control to your heating setup.
 It combines HVAC mode switching, target temperature setting, and a clean display layout using only button-card and layout-card components.

 Make sure to use the template named homio_thermostat for the custom button card as per the example below